solariumphp/solarium/docs/getting-started.md

 ### Requirements

-For installing Solarium a minimal PHP version 7.3 is required.
+For installing Solarium a minimal PHP version 8.0 is required.
+It's highly recommended to always use an [actively supported version](https://www.php.net/supported-versions.php) in production.

 There is no Solr version requirement.
 But it's highly recommended that you use at least 7.7.
 All older versions are EOL.